livewire/livewire/docs/url.md

 }
 ```

-When a user types "bob" into the search field, the URL will show: `https://example.com/users?q=bob` instead of `?search=bob`.
+Now, when a user types "bob" into the search field, the URL will show: `https://example.com/users?q=bob` instead of `?search=bob`.

 ## Display on page load

 By default, Livewire will only display a value in the query string after the value has been changed on the page.
 For example, if the default value for `$search` is an empty string: `""`, when the actual search input is empty, no value will appear in the URL.

-If you want the `?search` entry to always show up in the query string, even when the value is empty, you can add the `keep` parameter to `#[Url]` like so:
+If you want the `?search` entry to always be included in the query string, even when the value is empty, you can provide the `keep` parameter to the `#[Url]` attribute:

 ```php
 use Livewire\Attributes\Url;